akoll/scanta/README.md

   };
 }
 ```
 Note, that if an operation done by a system is not parallelizable, but only between different system invocations, it does not need to be deferred.
 Outer parallelism may still be used, but inner parallelism can't.
-To prevent the runtime from applying inner parallelism, simply omit the `const` qualifier from the function declaration:
+To prevent the scheduler from applying inner parallelism, simply omit the `const` qualifier from the function declaration:
 ```cpp
 class ParSystem {
   void operator()(const Flammable&) const {